farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 Both `supporting details` and `key concepts` are `details` as described in Charge's [Character Creation rules](https://fari.games/en/srds/fari-rpgs/charge-rpg/creating-your-character#details). `Supporting details` should be specific people, places or things, such as specific `world forces`, while `key concepts` are more wide-reaching.

 Like with character creation, `details` on the `party sheet` are facts about the party that can be used for story telling.
-They can also offer narrative liberties - potentially giving players permission to take certain actions.
+They also offer narrative liberties, potentially giving players permission to take certain actions.
 While the GM will have the final say, the entire party should have a chance to help develop and decide on these details at character creation.
 Much like character details, there will also have the chance to change these over time through play.

 ### Zooming in and out